Orthorexia, OSFED, and ARFID

 - The Swelling of one’s feet

 - Cuts and/or calluses across the top of finger joints, which could suggest inducing vomiting

 Our clinical intake coordinators can confidentially learn more about your respective situation and work with you to assess your needs and the best path forward.
-To learn more about our customized outpatient treatment plans, please call 866-525-2766 or fill out the contact form here.

 We look forward to helping you on your path to better health and recovery.